1.1 Access, Distribution and Review of Child Welfare Policies

 3. Action: staff take necessary actions to implement the change in practice resulting from new or revised policy.

-Each manager/supervisor should ensure that policy dissemination efforts are providing information not only for awareness, but for understanding and action.
+Each manager/supervisor should ensure that policy dissemination efforts provide information not only for awareness, but for understanding and action.
 The most successful dissemination strategies actively engage staff and deliver what they need in a clear and concise manner.
 The strategies should vary to suit different learning styles.
-Therefore, trainings, case reviews and summits can be developed differently and delivered in various formats to adjust to the policies being disseminated, and to achieve the biggest impact.
+Therefore, training, case reviews and summits can be developed differently and delivered in various formats to adjust to the policies being disseminated, and to achieve the biggest impact.

 All staff are responsible for reviewing policies to gain an understanding of the provisions and seek clarification when needed.
 Staff should seek policy guidance and clarification through their regular supervisory channels, and then through the Regional FPS who have policy expertise.
-The Regional FPS provides policy guidance within each program area, advise how policies impact the work, and support integrating new policy into practice.
-To obtain further policy clarification or support, the Regional FPS should contact the Policy and Regulations Unit at PPPDUnit@dhs.ga.gov.
+The Regional FPS provides policy guidance within each program area, advises on the impact of the policies, supports integrating new policy into practice, and seek further consultation when needed from the Policy and Regulations Unit at PPPDUnit@dhs.ga.gov.

 Policy and Regulations Unit (PRU)

-1. Publishing and maintaining the CWPM on ODIS.
+1. Publishing and maintaining the CWSPM on PAMMS.

 2. Researching, analyzing and interpreting relevant state and federal laws, regulations and guidance for applicability to child welfare policy and practice.